 As a rising civic leader, Helena is deeply engaged in the communities she resides.
 In celebration of Women’s History Month in 2023, Helena was the youngest recognized by the 69th District Assembly of California as one of its Women of Distinction for her service in the category of Education.
 During Pride month, California 33rd District Senator Lena A. Gonzalez along with Congressman Robert Garcia, Commissioner Ricardo Lara, and Assemblymember Josh Lowenthal, formally honored Helena for her courageous work in lifting up LGBTQ+ families.
 When she graduated from her K-8 school in June 2023, Helena proudly received the school’s culminating namesake award for exemplifying its mission and core values, and demonstrating excellence in character and academics as well as in the arts and athletics.

 Indeed, Helena believes in the universal power of The Arts to transform society.
 In Summer 2023, her original painting was unveiled at Los Angeles City Hall by the Department of Cultural Affairs as the cover of the 2023 LGBT Heritage Month Calendar and Cultural Guide.
 Helena plays the violin and enjoys an eclectic mix of music, from classical and classic rock to 1980s pop.
 In their final public community performance, her school’s String Ensemble earned a prize with Helena at the helm as Concert Master.
 A Storyteller and Poet, Helena dreams of breaking into film or television as a Writer, Actor, and Director.
 She recently shot and finished her first short-form documentary for a national contest.
 In March 2024, she presented her first academic chapter in Film Studies at a conference in Boston as a member of the Society for Cinema and Media Studies, which is dedicated to the scholarly study of film, television, video and new media.
-While she loves classic films and admires renowned filmmakers, Helena is disheartened by the inequities still prevalent in the industry and is inspired to make positive change, promising, for instance, to center underrepresented people and their stories.
+While she loves classic films and admires renowned filmmakers, Helena is disheartened by the inequities still prevalent in the industry and is inspired to make positive change, promising, for instance, to center underrepresented people and their stories in her films.

 See her latest projects and blog, read testimonials and reviews of her work, and follow her on social media!